22 Paying the Price

 The crew shouted their victory.
 Captain Munro walked over to Caleb.
 With his lip swollen, left eye puffed and bruised, he started to apologize.
 Munro smothered his words with a hug that squeeze the air out of his lungs.

 “Ruddie, head for open waters.
-Let the Willowese will catch up to us.”
+Let the Willowese catch up to us.”
 He turned to the boys.
 “Your Mother will be happy to have us all together!”

 “Well done,” he said.
 “Reckless and daring.
 Everything I hoped you would do.”